Whiplash Neck Aches and Pains Recovery: What Helps, What Slows It Down & When to Seek Support

 Sleep Tips While Recovering

-A warm shower before bed
+Take a warm shower before bed.

 When to Seek a Physiotherapy Assessment

-Symptoms haven’t eased after 1 week
+Symptoms haven’t eased after one week.

-Driving feels limited or unsafe
+Driving feels limited or unsafe.

-Headaches are worsening
+Headaches are worsening.

-Neck movement feels “blocked”
+Neck movement feels “blocked.”

-You’re unsure which exercises are safe
+You’re unsure which exercises are safe.

-You notice dizziness or concentration fatigue
+You notice dizziness or concentration fatigue.

-Recovery is possible — and often progresses well with the right guidance.
+Your neck isn’t fragile.
+Your symptoms are understandable.
+Recovery is possible and often progresses well with the right guidance.

-If symptoms aren’t settling or you’re unsure how to move forward, our physios at Quest Physio Chermside can help assess your neck and guide a safe return to driving, work, and daily life.
+If your symptoms aren’t settling or you’re unsure how to move forward, our physios at Quest Physio Chermside can help assess your neck and guide a safe return to driving, work, and daily life.

 This content is general and does not replace advice from a registered health professional.